Miracle of Life

 I am reminded of Deuteronomy 10:21 – "He is the one you praise; he is your God, who performed for you those great and awesome wonders you saw with your own eyes."

 Doctors, as much as they are a gift from God, don't have the final answers.
 Final answers are reserved for the Great Physician!
-Join us in giving praise for the miracles of life!
+Join us in giving praise for the miracles of life.
+Praise Him for the miracles in YOUR life!

 _______